-Mr. David O'Brart became involved with laser refractive surgery, when he conducted some of the first ever clinical trials of these surgeries in the early 1990s and has continued to be involved in its development.
-He is an international expert who has published over 80 scientific papers in major ophthalmic journals and has written books and contributed book chapters to major texts in this field.
+Professor David O'Brart became involved with laser refractive surgery, when he conducted some of the first ever clinical trials of these surgeries in the early 1990s and has continued to be involved in its development.
+He is an international expert who has published over 120 scientific papers in major ophthalmic journals and has written books and contributed book chapters to major texts in this field.
+He has the longest published follow-up of these procedures within scientific literature.

-There are three main types of refractive laser treatments:
+There are two main types of Excimer laser refractive laser treatments:

 Photorefractive Keratectomy (PRK)